English language requirements

 What language level do I need for my visa?

-If you are an international student who needs a Tier 4 visa to study in the UK then UK Visas and Immigration (UKVI) will require assessment of your English language proficiency.
+If you are an international student who needs a student visa to study in the UK then UK Visas and Immigration (UKVI) will require assessment of your English language proficiency.

 For undergraduate or postgraduate degree programmes, the University can make its own assessment of English language ability and therefore all the English language tests listed in the English language entry requirements are suitable to meet this requirement.

 For pre-sessional courses that are below degree level, you will be required to take a UKVI approved Secure English Language Test (SELT).
 This can either be IELTS (Academic) for UKVI or Trinity College London ISE for UKVI.